mj1thcjwovt/outlearn-modules/README.md

 ### Your First Content Edits

 By now you are probably itching to get to publish something you actually wrote.
 Go ahead and edit the file `welcome.md` in the `pages` directory.
 You can replace everything there with your very own "Hello World" message, or something else that inspires you!
-The pages are written in markdown so feel free to try out some formatting as well.
+The Pages are written in Markdown so feel free to try out some formatting as well.

 Now go back to the [Import Content](https://pilot.outlearn.com/import/github) section on Outlearn, click on the nickname and then click "Re-Import".
-If you still have your path open, refresh your browser and you can see your edits.
+If you still have your Path open, refresh your browser and you can see your edits.
 Or navigate to it same way as above.
 Houston, we have a lift-off!

 > **Note**: don't forget to push your committed changes to GitHub before re-importing to Outlearn.
-And if you selected the `autoimport` option for this Content Source, you can just refresh the page and you'll see change momentarily without manually re-importing.
+And if you selected the `autoimport` option for this Content Source, you can just refresh the Page and you'll see change momentarily without manually re-importing.

 Now you know how to get a "Hello World" Path up in less than 5-minutes.
 Hopefully you've seen enough of the power of Outlearn Paths to keep reading the rest of this Module to put some real content into your Path.